azsan24/git_prac/README.md

-Hello, this it Git Practise
+Hello, this is just a Git Practise